Darrell Duffie: Education

+Career

 Duffie has been on the finance faculty at Stanford since 1984.
 He is a Fellow and member of the Council of the Econometric Society, a Research Associate of the National Bureau of Economic Research, a member of the Financial Advisory Roundtable of the Federal Reserve Bank of New York, and a Fellow of The American Academy of Arts and Sciences.
 He was the President of The American Finance Association for 2009.
 He has served on the editorial board of many journals, including Econometrica.
 In 2003, Duffie was awarded the SunGard/IAFE Financial Engineer of the Year Award from the International Association of Financial Engineers.